Admin-7/Mr-Robot-techniques/InfoSec.md

 [**Capture The Flag competitions (CTFs)**](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) are sets of puzzles intended to distill the essence of many aspects of professional computer security work into a single short-lived exercise that is objectively measurable.
 Most competitions are free to participate, and some even award prizes to winners.
 They are often associated with a conference or event, so are open only at certain times, run for a short while, then close and rank the participants according to the competition's scoring rules.

 [**Wargames**](https://en.wikipedia.org/wiki/Wargame_(hacking)), sometimes also called **hacking challenges**, are stand-alone puzzlers that are always available (they are not associated with a time or event).
 Typically, they are organized into levels that get progressively harder as you solve more of them.
 Some hacking/wargame sites also organize challenges into categories based on the skills you need to solve them.

+**Deliberately vulnerable systems**, or deliberately exploitable apps, are bundled software packages that are intentionally designed to be practice targets for exploitation attempts.
+These tools sometimes contain self-describing tutorials or exercise descriptions so that they can be used as a self-contained educational course.
+They are a noteworthy variant of wargames that can be played "offline" because you can download them to your own computer, like a practice lab.

 **Cyberwarfare Ranges** are digital live-fire ranges, semi-private inter-networks where participants can set up and attack other participant's servers and services for educational purposes.
 They are typically heavily firewalled and accessible only with an invitation and/or through a VPN tunnel; think of them like the digital equivalent of paintball arenas or live-fire gun ranges.